Who should be immunised?

 Who is eligible for free seasonal influenza vaccination?

-Seasonal influenza vaccine is free if administered before July 31st, 2015 to eligible people who fall into the following criteria:
+Seasonal influenza vaccine is free if administered while vaccines are available autumn / winter each year to eligible people who fall into the following criteria:

 2. Anyone aged 6 months to 65 years with one or more of the following medical conditions: